brodsa/loopitoy/README.md

 - #33: As a Store Owner I want to add a toy so that I can add new items to my store.
 - #34: As a Store Owner I want to update toy details so that I can change the information including toy status.
+- #35: As a Site Owner I want to delete a toy so that I can remove toys that are no longer for sale.

 </details>